 #BBNaija is Good but is not the Future – Governor Dankwambo of Gombe urges Youths to get PVC

+The Gombe State Governor Ibrahim Dankwambo has urged Nigerian youth to go out and get their permanent voters card ready for the 2019 elections.
+He said on his Twitter this while referencing reality TV show “Big Brother Naija,” saying it is good but not “the future.”
+He wrote: #BigBrotherNaija is good and I commend the ingenuity […]

-The post #BBNaija is Good but is not the Future – Governor Dankwambo of Gombe urges Youths to get PVC appeared first on INFORMATION NIGERIA.
+The post #BBNaija is Good but is not the Future – Governor Dankwambo of Gombe urges Youths to get PVC appeared first on BellaNaija.

 Do you have something awesome to share with the world?
 Click here to share